-In October 2020, GSWC filed an application with the CPUC for rehearing on this matter.
+In October 2020, GSWC, three other IOWUs and the California Water Association (CWA) filed applications with the CPUC for rehearing on this matter.
 In May 2021, GSWC filed a petition with the California Supreme Court (Court) to review the CPUC's decision revoking prior authorization of the WRAM and MCBA.
-In response, the CPUC requested that the Court hold the case pending a CPUC decision on the October 2020 applications for rehearing, which was anticipated in August 2021 but did not occur in the most recent CPUC meeting.
-The Court granted the CPUC's request.
-At this time, an action by the CPUC on the rehearing is still anticipated before the end of the year.
+In response, the CPUC requested that the Court hold the case pending a CPUC decision on the applications for rehearing, and the Court granted the request.
+In September 2021, the CPUC issued a decision denying the October 2020 applications for rehearing.
+In October 2021, GSWC re-filed its petition with the Court, requesting again the Court review this matter.
+The other three IOWUs and CWA also filed separate petitions with the Court following the CPUC's decision denying rehearing.
+At this time, we cannot predict the final outcome of this matter.